umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-Deploy-and-Courier-Upgrade.md

 **NOTE**: All new projects on Umbraco Cloud use Umbraco Deploy.
 The same goes for projects running Umbraco CMS version 7.6 and higher.

-Here are the steps you need to follow carefully to manually upgrade Deploy on your Umrbaco Cloud project:
+Here are the steps you need to follow carefully to manually upgrade Deploy on your Umbraco Cloud project:

 1. Download the latest version of Umbraco Deploy here: http://nightly.umbraco.org/?container=umbraco-deploy-release
     * Check [Product Dependencies](../Product-Dependencies) to be sure you download the correct version of Deploy